Antons-S/laravel-telescope-filter/README.md

 - **[Laravel Telescope](https://laravel.com/docs/telescope)** - An elegant debug assistant for Laravel applications

 ## ✨ Features

+### Telescope Quick Access
+- **Auto-open Telescope** - Configure site-to-telescope URL mappings
+- **One-click access** - Click bookmarklet on any page to open Telescope in a new tab
+- **Smart settings** - Pre-fills current URL when adding new mappings
+- **Domain-specific storage** - Each domain maintains its own list of telescope links in localStorage
+- **Example**: Map `example.com/uk/` to `https://example.com/uk/telescope` - click the bookmarklet anywhere on the UK site to instantly open UK Telescope

 ### Smart Page Detection
 - **Auto-detection** - Automatically detects which Telescope page you're viewing